 Academic Admission Requirements

-Bachelor's degree grade of at least 2.7 (German grading system)
+Bachelor's degree (or equivalent) in political science or in the social sciences (with at least 60 credits in political science) with a grade of at least 2.7 (German grading system)

 Applicants must prove their language proficiency in English by meeting one of the following criteria (Tests should have been taken within the last three years.):

 - TOEFL (TOEFL-code: 9208): Internet-based: at least 80 points, computer-based: at least 215 points, paper-based: at least 550 points

 - Certificate of a degree from an English-speaking BA program (or equivalent) in an English- or German-speaking country

 Proof of the following is considered equivalent to one of the aforementioned tests:

 - Two years of full-time study in a study program completely taught in English within the last two years

 - At least six school years of English in secondary education and at least five points in English at "Abitur" level (only Germany & Luxembourg)

 31 May 2019 for the winter semester 2019/20